lateganto/projectScalable/README.md

 For running the project, run the command `npm start` in the `mapViewer` folder.

-Once the app is running, you will see a message in the command line: `listening on 3000`.
+Once the app is running, you will see a message in the command line: `listening on port 3000`.
 Open a browser with javascript enabled and connect to the server `localhost:3000`.
 Once connected, you will see two buttons: `Launch Demo` and `Launch GCP`.

 `Launch Demo` loads the local files and shows few stations on the map as described in the [Demo section](#demo-description).